stanley-gu/standardsCh/chapter.md

 discover errors and ambiguities.
 Such problems are corrected in new Releases of a given SBML specification.

+#### Extensibility

+It was realized early on by the authors of SBML that as systems biology developed there would be pressure from the community to make additional functionality available in SBML.
+To address this issue, SBML has a formal means for adding extensions in the form of *annotations*.
+There now exist a number of annotations that are used by software developers.
+Some of these address issues such as providing visualization information to allow software tools to render the model in some meaningful way (two examples of these will be given in a later section).
+Other extensions provide a means to store information necessary for flux balance analysis or to provide information for stochastic simulations.
+Ultimately some of the extensions will most likely be folded into the official SBML standard.
+This mechanism, a sort of Darwinian evolution, permits the most important and popular requests to be made part of SBML.
+It makes the process of SBML evolution more transparent and permits users to be more involved in the development of SBML.

 The latest generation of SBML, which is Level 3, is modular in the sense of having a defined core set of features and optional packages adding features on top of the core.
 This modular approach means that models can declare which